Submit support requests and browse self-service resources.

 Spend any amount of time working with APIs, or reading API documentation, and you will certainly come across the term REST or RESTful API.

-In this blog, we answer the question "What are REST APIs?", distinguish it from a similar architecture in a discussion of REST vs. SOAP, REST architecture constraints, and provide a RESTful API example.
+In this blog, we answer the question "What are REST APIs?", distinguish it from a similar architecture in a discussion of REST vs. SOAP, REST architecture constraints, and provide a RESTful web API example.

 A REST (Representational State Transfer) API is an architectural style that uses HTTP to request access and use data.